2dom/PxMatrix/README.md

 ## Troubleshooting

   * Some panels require grounding of unused (multiplex) inputs.
-For example, some 1/16 scan panel expose an (unlabeled) E input that needs grounding where only ABCD is connected to the ESP.
+For example, some 1/16 scan panels expose an (sometimes unlabeled) E input that needs grounding where only ABCD is connected to the ESP.
 If left open the display typically shows shifted images and/or ghosting.

   * Check you cabling with a multimeter (diode-test).
 You can measure the connection between the input/ouput panel connector and the NodeMCU/ESP8266 via the exposed SMD pads/legs.